AlessandroPolastri94/Sonar-WekaNose-Plugin/README.md

 STRUCTURE OF THE ZIP FILE:

-Inside the zip to download are present the Sonar-WekaNose-Plugin Jar, and a folder called "sonar-wekanose-plugin-tools" that contains:
+Inside the zip to download are present the Sonar-WekaNose-Plugin JAR, and a folder called "sonar-wekanose-plugin-tools" that contains:

 1) A folder called "Algorithms" that contains all the algorithms previously trained with WekaNose to analyze the projects.
 It's possible to add personal algorithms (obviously calculated with WekaNose) to this folder.